- Blog•

 By understanding the demographics of their target audience, companies can effectively meet the diverse needs of their customers.

-Demographic segmentation is particularly useful when different users derive different benefits from a product.
+Demographic segmentation is particularly useful when different users gain different benefits from a product.
 However, it can sometimes be difficult to obtain this data, particularly in the B2B space.

 Behavioral segmentation focuses on customers’ behaviors.
 Examples of this are: